 It takes a minimum of 30 days from the date of application for a private loan to be processed and the loan funds to be disbursed by the lender.

-The maximum amount you can borrow is listed either as "PLUS/Private Loan eligibility" or "Other Loan Eligibility" on your award letter.
+The maximum amount you can borrow is listed either as "PLUS/Private Loan eligibility" on your Financial Aid award letter.
+If none is listed, contact the Financial Aid Office.

 Select a lender and complete the lender's online application and promissory note.
 These lenders may have more than one loan program that you can choose from.